What is a Breathwork Facilitator?

 3. Deeper Explorations and Therapeutic Breathwork

 Deeper explorations involve longer sessions (30-40 minutes or more), often using conscious connected breathing to reach altered states of consciousness.
-This can bring up trauma, emotions, and deep insights.
+This simple pattern is the practice I am most interested as this is the vehicle in which we explore our inner worlds, bridging the unconscious into the conscious.

 The facilitator’s role is to: